Community Herbalism Course

 Learn sustainable harvesting techniques, plant offerings and how to make an effective and high quality fresh infused oil in the field.
 There is nothing like a day in the wild, harvesting bright yellow blossoms at the height of summer.
 The medicine of St. John’s Wort shows us how to let the sunshine in our lives.
 We will use the finished fresh infused oil on our July Medicine Making Day to craft a lotion, body oil or salve.

 Learn to use herbs for topical first aid situations, to improve skin health, provide pain relief and soothe irritated tissues.
-We will explore the various applications of carrier oils, essential oils, topical herbs and how to safely use essential oils in topical formulations.
-We will learn about topical applications for beauty products, body care and first aid.
+We will learn about topical applications for beauty products, body care and first aid and internal use for pain relief, muscle relaxation and wellness.

 HERBS: